-Japanese Treasures: Cloisonné enamels from the V&A, curated by V&A Senior Curator Gregory Irvine, closed recently at The Gallery at Winchester Discovery Centre.
-Next stop on its UK tour will be The Potteries Museum & Art Gallery in Stoke on Trent, opening on 22 March.
+Japanese Treasures: Cloisonné enamels from the V&A, curated by V&A Senior Curator Gregory Irvine.
+Next stop on the exhibition tour is the Chester Beatty Library in Dublin, opening 14 March 2015

 What is Japanese Cloisonné?